SaturdaySans/SaturdaySans/README.md

 # 💫 About Me:
-A J1 student studying in Singapore, currently interested in Server Infrastructure & DevSecOps!
-Experimenting with an ubuntu server as a hobbyist~
+A J1 student studying in Singapore, deeply interested in DevOps & Low-level programming!
+Experimenting with an server as a hobbyist~

 SST Grad'25